FACULTY & STAFF

-Ludmila prepares dancers for participation in such dance competitions, as Youth America Grand Prix, where her students placed in the top three in 2018 and 2019, as well as numerously - in the top of twelve.
+Ludmila prepares dancers for participation in such dance competitions, as the Youth America Grand Prix, where her students placed in the top three in 2018 and 2019, as well as numerously - in the top of twelve.

-Ludmila is currently employed as a teacher of character dance at the Trainee Program, as well as at Pre-Professional Division of the Joffrey Academy of Dance.
+Ludmila is currently employed as a teacher of character dance at the Trainee Program, as well as at the Pre-Professional Division of the Joffrey Academy of Dance.
 She also teaches Ballet, Pointe, Variations, Repertoire, and Character Dance at Chicago Ballet Conservatory.